Seebrasse345/CV/DEPLOYMENT.md

 > **Note:** We specifically use ESLint version 8.56.0 because ESLint v9+ requires a new configuration format using `eslint.config.js` instead of `.eslintrc.*` files.
 This ensures compatibility with our existing ESLint configuration.
 >
-> The `|| exit 0` at the end of the ignoreCommand ensures that even if ESLint finds issues, the build process will continue, treating the linting step as a warning rather than an error.
+> The `;` followed by `exit 0` at the end of the ignoreCommand ensures that even if ESLint finds issues, the build process will continue, treating the linting step as a warning rather than an error.
+This syntax works in both bash and PowerShell environments.

 ## Remaining Warnings